MONEY & LIFE

 What is the median salary in the UK?

 The median gross annual salary for full-time employees in the UK is £37,430, based on the ONS Annual Survey of Hours and Earnings (ASHE) 2024.
 Half of full-time employees earn more, half earn less.
 The mean is higher, around £42,000, because it is pulled upward by a small number of very high earners.
 The median is the more accurate benchmark for where typical pay sits.
-Part-time employees have a significantly lower median of around £13,000-£14,000 gross annually.
+Part-time employees have a significantly lower median of around £13,000 to £14,000 gross annually.
+This calculator ranks individual gross salary, not household income, which matters when comparing personal earnings to national benchmarks.
+Real wage growth in the UK was broadly flat from around 2010 to 2020 and only returned to positive real terms from 2023 onwards, meaning many workers have seen their living standards stall even as nominal pay rose.
+Our Salary to hourly calculator breaks down how the figures typically vary by situation.

 What salary puts you in the top 10% of UK earners?